-You can delete depots with p4 depot -d depotname.
+To delete a depot, use p4 depot -d depotname.

-To delete a depot, it must be empty; you must first obliterate all files in the depot with ${\tt p4}$ obliterate.
+To delete a depot, it must be empty; you must first obliterate all files in the depot with p4 obliterate.

-For local depots, p4 obliterate deletes the versioned files as well as all their associated metadata.
+For local and spec depots, p4 obliterate deletes the versioned files as well as all their associated metadata.
 For remote depots, p4 obliterate erases only the locally held client and label records; the files and metadata still residing on the remote server remain intact.